Thomas-nada/Council-rationale-generator/README.md

 Contributions are welcome!
 Please feel free to:

 * Report bugs or suggest features by opening an issue on the GitHub repository.
-* Submit improvements by creating a pull request on the GitHub repository: [https://github.com/Thomas-nada/Council-rationale-generator](https://github.com/Thomas-nada/Council-rationale-generator) *(Link updated based on `index.html`)*
+* Submit improvements by creating a pull request.
-* Update the `constitutionArticles` array in `script.js` if the official Constitution structure changes.
+* Create a pull request to update the `constitutionArticles` array in `script.js`

 ## License